We’re sharing your comprehensive guide to Disney World single rider lines, including how they work and exactly which rides have them available.

 What About Rider Switch?

-Rider Switch is also an option at the four rides with a single rider line.
-While this won’t save you time, it’s another option to consider if you’re thinking about taking single rider because you have members of your group not interested in or able to enjoy a particular ride.
+Rider Switch is also an option for the four rides with a single rider line (as well as other rides in Disney World).
+While this won’t save you time, it’s another option to consider if you’re thinking about taking the single rider line because you have members of your group not interested in or able to enjoy a particular ride.

 With Rider Switch, a Cast Member will basically split your group into two parties—one party that rides and one party that stays back.
 The second party can be children unable to ride and a supervising adult or a non-rider.
 If, say, you and your partner both want to ride Expedition Everest but your child is too small, you’ll take turns watching the kiddo and riding.
 The Rider Switch option is available on 19 other rides across the parks, including Mission: SPACE, Space Mountain, and Avatar Flight of Passage.